u-root/NiChrome/verified_boot.md

   * If you forget to reset tries and are stuck in Verified mode, you can boot your NiChrome USB stick by inserting it and pressing Esc-Reload-Power.
 From here, you can run the same command as above: `/vboot_reference/build/cgpt/cgpt add -i 4 -T 1 /dev/mmcblkX`

   * If you create your own signing keys, add `-k /path/to/keys` to all `make_dev_*` commands in Part 3.
 Also, insert the NiChrome USB and run `/usr/share/vboot/bin/make_dev_ssd.sh -i /dev/sdX -k /path/to/keys --recovery_key` to sign your USB as a recovery stick.
 This way, you can boot from your USB in Verified mode.

+### Known Working Boards

+*Find your board name in Recovery mode at the bottom of your screen, without a USB stick inserted.*

+  * Basking
+  * Lava
+  * Sentry